duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

 ## What it cost

-I spent about one day working with an AI agent to finish the Lean, Python, and Rust implementation package.
-That was not an entire day of focused human engineering time: I did other things while the agent worked.
-The agent did most of the translating, implementing, proving, porting, testing, and refactoring while I periodically steered it and answered questions.
+The experiment took about a day of elapsed time with an AI agent.
+That included my search for a suitable example, learning an unfamiliar paper and codebase, and refactoring the project.
+I did other things while the agent worked; this was not a full day of focused human engineering.

-With reusable AI skills, much of the remaining interaction can be automated even further.
-Compared with asking an agent for code alone, the agent may need a few additional hours to produce the formal specification and proofs.
-Human review remains a separate cost, but it begins with a much better package.
+With the example chosen and the goal clear, I think the agent could produce the Lean, Python, and Rust implementation-and-proof package in a few hours.
+That is an estimate for the AI work, with some human steering, not for human review of the specification or code.
+Reusable AI skills could reduce the steering further.
+Compared with asking for code alone, this gives the agent a few more hours of work, but gives human reviewers a much better starting package.

 ## Code, or code with evidence?